troglobit/finit/contrib/alpine/README.md

 Before rebooting, make sure to set up a [/etc/finit.conf](finit.conf), and [/etc/finit.d/](finit.d) for your services.
 Samples are included in this directory.
-Notice the symlinks in `/etc/finit.d/`, you can create them yourself or add them at runtime using `initctl enable SERVICE`.
-You can also use a standard [/etc/rc.local](rc.local) for one-shot set up and initialization like keyboard language etc.
+Notice the symlinks in `/etc/finit.d/`, which can be created at runtime using `initctl enable SERVICE`.
+You can also use a standard [/etc/rc.local](rc.local) for one-shot tasks and initialization like keyboard language etc.

 [libuEv]: https://github.com/troglobit/libuev
 [libite]: https://github.com/troglobit/libite